WMD conjecture after the 2003 invasion of Iraq

-A UN weapons inspector takes samples at an Iraqi machine factory in 2002, several months before the invasion.
+A UN weapons inspector takes samples at an Iraqi machine tool factory in December 2002, several months before the invasion.

 The United Nations Monitoring, Verification and Inspection Commission (UNMOVIC) and the United States-led Iraq Survey Group (ISG) failed to find any of the alleged stockpiles of weapons of mass destruction in Iraq that were used as a rationale for the 2003 U.S.-led invasion.
 The United States effectively ended the search effort for unconventional weaponry in 2005, and the Iraq Intelligence Commission concluded that the judgements of the U.S. intelligence community regarding the continued existence of weapons of mass destruction and an associated military program were mistaken.
 The official findings of the CIA in 2004 were that Iraqi President Saddam Hussein "did not possess stockpiles of illicit weapons at the time of the U.S. invasion in March 2003 and had not begun any program to produce them."

-Immediately following and during these searches, many theories were put forward on how it could be possible for Iraqi WMD to have suddenly disappeared—assuming any had, in fact, been present.
+During and immediately following these searches, many theories were proposed to explain the sudden disappearance of Iraqi WMD—assuming that any had, in fact, existed.
 These theories included conspiracy theories, accusations against other governments and claims of successful deception efforts by Saddam Hussein.
 In various theories, Russia, Syria, Lebanon, Iran, and Pakistan were all alleged to be involved with moving or concealing Iraq's supposed WMD arsenal.
 In 2004, a theory was advanced that WMD might still remain hidden somewhere within Iraq.
 While some remnant chemical warheads were discovered, dating to the Iran–Iraq War era, none were newer than 1991.
-Some such chemical weapons were found near the Muthanna State Establishment northwest of Baghdad.
+Some of these chemical weapons were found near the Muthanna State Establishment facility northwest of Baghdad.

-After much criticism against the war over the years that followed, every figure that previously supported the claims of WMD in Iraq, with the exception of U.S. Vice President Dick Cheney, acknowledged that they had been wrong.
-A related debate concerned whether the figures that had built the case for the war had been inadvertently misled by intelligence or that they intentionally deceived the public.
+After much criticism of the war during the years that followed, every figure who had previously supported the claims of WMD in Iraq, with the exception of U.S. Vice President Dick Cheney, acknowledged that they had been wrong.
+A related debate also emerged over whether the figures who had pushed for war were inadvertently misled by intelligence or had, in fact, intentionally deceived the public.
 The failure to find WMD "would leave deep and lasting consequences for both spies and politicians," and did "lasting damage to the credibility of U.S. intelligence."
 It also spurred the U.S. intelligence community to develop "new standards for analysis and oversight."
 Avril Haines, U.S. Director of National Intelligence from 2021 to 2025, was quoted in a 2023 article as saying: “We learned critical lessons in the wake of our flawed assessment of an active WMD program in Iraq in 2002," having "expanded the use of structured analytic techniques, established community-wide analytic standards, and enhanced tradecraft oversight" in the time since.